adobe-fonts/vffirst-source-serif/README.md

    show the output of the commands it runs.
 The optional `--hinted` argument will use `otfautohint` to add PostScript-style hinting to the built font.
+4. After a successful build output will be in the `target/VAR` subdirectory

 # Kerning and Mark Data Processing